sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 2. **Could Denial-of-Service (DOS), griefing, or locking of contracts count as Medium (or High) severity issue?** To judge the severity we use two separate criteria:
    1. The issue causes funds to be locked for more than a week.
    2. The issue impacts the availability of time-sensitive functions (cutoff functions are not considered time-sensitive).

    If at least one of these is describing the case, the issue can be Medium.
 If both apply, the issue can be considered High severity.
-Additional constraints related to the issue may decrease its severity accordingly. \
+Additional constraints related to the issue may decrease its severity accordingly.

-Griefing for gas (frontrunning a transaction to fail, even if can be done perpetually) is considered a DoS of a single block, hence only if the function is clearly time-sensitive, it can be a valid issue.
+   If a single occurrence of the attack results in a denial of service (DOS) for only one block, it is classified as a one-block DOS, even if it can be repeated indefinitely.
+It qualifies as a medium-level issue only if it disrupts a clearly time-sensitive function.

 5. **(External) Admin trust assumptions**:
    If a protocol defines restrictions on the owner/admin, issues involving attacks that bypass these restrictions may be considered valid.
 These restrictions must be explicitly stated and will be assessed case by case.
 Admin functions are generally assumed to be used correctly.